nicklimmm/banking-statement-summarizer/README.md

 - **MacOs and Linux**  *(Detailed steps coming soon...
 You can install according to your OS, if stuck, you could search for help in the internet)*

 ## How can I use this?
-1. Open the script folder, then move all your PDF e-statements into it.
+1. Open the script folder, then move all your PDF e-Statements into it (Make sure to not rename the original e-Statements).
 2. On that folder, type *cmd* in the location bar of Windows Explorer and press Enter.
 The command prompt will be opened.
 3. Type ```python create_summary.py```, this command will run the summarizer script.
-4. In order to have access on your PDF e-statement, the script will ask for the password (No worries!
-It is safe!
-The password will be hidden when you type the password).
+4. In order to have access on your PDF e-statement, the script will ask for the password ([Why is this safe?](#why-is-this-safe?)).
-5. Wait for a few seconds, then a csv file and an Excel file will be created in the same folder that contains the summary and the visualization of your cashflow.
+5. Wait for a few seconds, then an Excel file will be created in the same folder that contains the summary and the visualization of your cashflow.

 ## Why is this safe?
 - When the script is asking for your password, the password will be hidden when you type the password.
 - The script does not save your passwords in any way.
-- The csv and Excel file created only contains the cashflow for each month.
+- The Excel file created only contains the cashflow.
-- After unlocking your PDF e-statements, it will be locked again.
+- After unlocking your PDF e-Statements, it will be locked again.